KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 **Entropy**, even when collapsed
 into static tension within **Aion**,
 does not move toward saturation into Zenon.
-Though present at the stillpoint’s edge,
+Though present at the stillpoint's edge,
 it does not orient toward **Aion**.

 It remains locked in unresolved tension —